The Different Types Of Cooker Hoods For Your Kitchen

 Example:

-My kitchen is 2.4m high x 5.2m wide x 4.6m deep.
+A kitchen is 2.4m high x 5.2m wide x 4.6m deep.

 So, 2.4 x 5.2 x 4.6 = 57.4